goboxer/public/spanner-migrations/README.md

 The Go program [migratex.go](https://github.com/localcover/public/blob/master/spanner-migrations/migratex.go) replaces the Bash script and is much faster because it uses the [Go Cloud Spanner client library](https://cloud.google.com/spanner/docs/reference/libraries#client-libraries-install-go) and so can cache the Spanner session and leverage things like batch DML processing.

 `migratex` requires the following naming convention for migrations where `_[SOME_BUINSESS_DOMAIN]_[SOME_FEATURE]` can be anything.
-DML migration revision history is maintained in the table 'DataMigrations':
+DML migration revision history is maintained in the table 'DataMigrations'.

     [REVISION]_[SOME_BUINSESS_DOMAIN]_[SOME_FEATURE].ddl.up.sql
     [REVISION]_[SOME_BUINSESS_DOMAIN]_[SOME_FEATURE].[ENV_ID].dml.sql